 Water Payment Assistance Scheme (PAS) credits

 The Water Payment Assistance Scheme (PAS) can help you if you are having difficulty paying your Hunter Water, Sydney Water or Shoalhaven Water bill.
-This scheme assists people experiencing financial hardship by providing credit to a water account.
+This scheme can help if you're experiencing financial hardship by providing credit to your water account.

 Before you seek assistance

-If you are unable to make arrangements with your supplier, contact a local community agency that offers this form of assistance and make an appointment.
+If you are unable to make arrangements with your supplier, your local community agency might be able to help.

 Where can you get water credits?